Chorro/prozzie/docs/cli/CLI.md

 #### How to create a new configuration bash file

-To create a new configuration bash file for your kafka-connect connector, you can use a simple json scheme to generate automatically the bash file.
+To create a new configuration bash file for your kafka-connect connector, you can use a simple `json` or `yaml` scheme to generate automatically the bash file:

+**JSON schema:**

+To use a json schema you need to specify it with `--config-file.json` option.

 ```json
 {